-Once the friends were out of school, they began to talk about what contributions they could make that would help protect and restore these fragile ecosystems.
+Once the friends were out of school, , they began to talk about how they could contribute and help protect and restore these fragile ecosystems.
 Creating a material and system that would replicate the natural marine environment that supports coral and microorganism development was what they decided to do.
 And thus, the concept of the reef ball was formed – to directly rehabilitate and rebuild the dying reefs and in turn, add new habitat to the marine environment.

-Reef Balls are the only designed reef materials that from the beginning were designed to replicate the natural substrata that Mother Nature uses for her reef development.
+Reef balls are the only designed reef materials that, from the beginning, were designed to replicate the natural substrata that Mother Nature uses for her reef development.
 The material needed to be friendly to the marine environment.
-It would have to be made of natural materials that would attract and encourage micro-organisms to settle and propagate on the reefs.
+It would have to be made of natural materials that would attract and encourage micro-organisms to settle and propagate on the new reefs.

 Patented mold systems were developed to create reefs that closely mimic natural reef formations.
 Special design features were included to make it easy for sea life to attach and grow on these designed reef structures.
-A specialized concrete formula brings the pH content of the Reef Ball close to neutral.
-With the neutral pH content and a textured outer surface, the Reef Ball is the perfect medium to allow the micro-organisms [those little buds of life floating in the currents looking for a home] a place to land, burrow in and mature and start to propagate before predators can feed on them.
+A specialized concrete formula brings the pH content of the reef ball close to neutral.
+With the neutral pH content and a textured outer surface, the reef ball is the perfect medium to allow the micro-organisms (those little buds of life floating in the currents looking for a home) a place to land, burrow in and mature, and start to propagate before predators can feed on them.
 Reef balls were born.

 In 1992, the Reef Ball Development Group and Reef Ball Foundation completed the first reef ball project near Ft.
 Lauderdale, Florida.
-Since that time there have been more than 4,000 projects in more than 70 countries with more than 700,000 reef balls placed on the ocean floor.
-With years of documented history of stability and habitat development, reef balls have become the world standard for fisheries programs, coral restoration, and habitat development projects.
+Since that time there have been more than 5,000 projects in more than 70 countries with more than 750,000 reef balls placed on the ocean floor.
+With years of documented history of stability and habitat development, reef balls have become the international gold standard for fisheries programs, coral restoration, and habitat development projects.

-“Until the funeral director put his remains in my hands, I had forgotten about this casual conversation we had over dinner,” says Don Brawley.
-Don quickly set to work mixing the remains into the reef ball concrete to add to a placement they had planned in Sarasota, Florida.
-On May 1, 1998, a reef of ten Nautilus & twenty Aquarius Eternal Reefs were cast.
-The reefs were soon placed to create a beautiful, natural memorial setting.
+“Until the funeral director put his remains in my hands, I had forgotten about this casual conversation we had over dinner,” Don Brawley recalled.
+He quickly set to work mixing his father-in-law’s cremains into the reef ball concrete, adding to a placement planned in Sarasota, Florida.
+On May 1, 1998, a reef of ten Nautilus & twenty Aquarius Eternal Reefs were cast –including Petey’s reef, the first Eternal Reef.
+The reefs were placed on the ocean floor shortly afterward, creating a beautiful, natural memorial setting.
 Carleton got his wish, and his reef is now teaming with sea life.
 Eternal Reefs was born.

-Military veterans, environmentalists, fishermen, sailors, divers and people who have been active all their lives or whose lives has been cut short, are comforted by the thought of being surrounded by all that life and action going on around them.
+Military veterans, environmentalists, fishermen, sailors, divers and people who have been active all their lives or whose lives have been cut short, are comforted by the thought of being surrounded by all that life and action going on around them.